The Commercial Property Acquisition Timeline

 The final step in a real estate transaction is the closing of the transaction contemplated by the real estate purchase and sale agreement.
 Having an attorney assist at this stage is critical as the closing attorney will create lines of communication between both parties as well as the lenders, title company, brokers, and other third-party professionals related to the transaction.
 The real estate attorney must take the lead on the coordination of all of these parties to ensure that the closing of the transaction occurs smoothly and on time.

-Leading up to the closing, the real estate attorney will assist with drafting certain documents necessary to complete the transaction as well as assist the purchaser to review any loan documents.
+Leading up to the closing, the real estate attorney will assist with drafting certain documents necessary to complete the transaction as well as assist the purchaser in reviewing any loan documents.
 The attorney will also ensure that the title policy to be delivered by the title company is in a form acceptable to the purchaser as well as review the final settlement statement related to the transaction.
 The engagement of a real estate attorney is crucial to ensure that your real estate transaction occurs smoothly with no unforeseen legal consequences.

 Talk To A Skilled Real Estate Attorney Today